wyeworks/blog/source/_posts/2015-04-20-rails-api-is-going-to-be-included-in-rails-5.markdown

 published: true
 ---

-A decision was made to incorporate Rails API into Rails core :party: :party: :party:.
+A decision was made to incorporate Rails API into Rails core &#x1f389; &#x1f389; &#x1f389;.
 During the last week I’ve been working on this and, today we [opened a pull request](https://github.com/rails/rails/pull/19832) to discuss the results.

 ## What is Rails API?